MomchilMitev/BudgetApp/README.md

-# Pomomodoro app
+# pomodoro

-Simple pomodoro app build with vue 3.
+Simple pomodoro app with html, css and javascript